 Some of the most serious lifetime punishments today are reserved for what has truly become the “third rail” of criminal conduct in American society – sex crimes.
 (For those who have never lived near MARTA, a subway or other electrified train system, the third rail is the rail that provides the electricity to power the train.
 If you fall onto the tracks and touch the “third rail,” you are immediately electrocuted.)
 Being convicted of a wide range of Georgia sex crimes – from rape to sexual contact with an underage person, to child pornography charges, – can land a person in prison for decades or life and on the sex offender registry.
 The Atlanta sex crimes lawyers at Conaway & Strickler, P.C., understand there is much at stake and work tirelessly on your behalf.

 Under Georgia law, sex crimes against children (persons under the age of 16) include child molestation, aggravated child molestation, statutory rape, sexual exploitation of minors and child pornography.
 Other sex crimes involve rape, prostitution, sexual battery and aggravated sodomy.
 Georgia’s sex crimes laws have some of the harshest penalties in the country with many carrying mandatory 25 years to life prison sentences without the possibility of parole.
 Prosecutors have relentlessly prosecuted these crimes over the last two decades even when they have little or no evidence except the outcry of the alleged victim.
-Even in cases with no physical evidence, some prosecutors will push these cases to trial for political and social policy reasons.
+Even in cases with no physical evidence, contradicting testimony of the alleged victim or witnesses, and little investigation, some prosecutors will force these cases to trial due to pressure from the alleged victim, or for political and social policy reasons (the “me too” movement).